freeCodeCamp/chapter/CONTRIBUTING.md

 <details><summary>What do we need help with right now?</summary>

-We are in the very early stages of development on this new application.
-We value your insight and expertise.
-In order to prevent duplicate issues, please search through our existing issues to see if there is one for which you would like to provide feedback.
-We are currently trying to consolidate many of the issues based on topics like documentation, user interface, API endpoints, and architecture.
+We are in the early stages of development on this new application, but we value any contributions and insights.
+In order to prevent duplication, please browse and search our ["Good First Issue"](https://github.com/freeCodeCamp/chapter/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22) list and [existing issues](https://github.com/freeCodeCamp/chapter/issues).

 Please [join our chat](https://chat.freecodecamp.org/channel/chapter) to stay in the loop.
 </details>

 <details><summary>I found a typo.
 Should I report an issue before I can make a pull request?</summary>